 SHAREHOLDER INVESTIGATION: Halper Sadeh LLC Investigates STOR, STR, MNRL, SBET

-STORE Capital Corporation (NYSE: STOR)’s sale to GIC and funds managed by Oak Street for $32.25 per share in cash.
+STORE Capital Corporation STOR's sale to GIC and funds managed by Oak Street for $32.25 per share in cash.
 If you are a STORE Capital shareholder, click here to learn more about your rights and options.

 Shareholders are encouraged to contact the firm free of charge to discuss their legal rights and options.
 Please call Daniel Sadeh or Zachary Halper at (212) 763-0060 or email sadeh@halpersadeh.com or zhalper@halpersadeh.com.